-Cut out some rounds of bread a good deal larger than a poached sprouts.
+Cut out some rounds of bread a good deal larger than a poached egg would be.
+While these are frying, make a puree of Brussels sprouts.
 Boil them till tender, squeeze in a cloth.
 Rub them through a sieve and make into a very thick puree with cream, pepper and salt.
 Poach a fresh egg for each crouton, and slip it on, very quickly, put some of the green puree round, and serve under a hot cover.